 However, as my former VP of Sales, Scott Crawford, told me very early in my days as a first time sales manager, my role now required a different skill set.

-He told me to focus on 5 key areas: Hire, Enable, Coach, Motivate, Retain.
+He told me to focus on 5 key areas to see success as a new sales manager: Hire, Enable, Coach, Motivate, and Retain.

 Let's take a deeper look at each item: